jbfuentesortega/jbfuentesortega.github.io/_posts/2020-4-20-std-lerp-english.md

 ---
 layout: post
-title: 'std::lerp and why you might not want to use it'
+title: std lerp and why you might not want to use it
-date: 2020-04-19
+date: 2020-04-20
 tags:
     c++
 	english